nataliaberrios/tsunami-wave-focusing/README.md

 Run cells top to bottom.
 Switches at the top of each section control the bathymetry type, source shape, and coast orientation.

+The notebook includes an optional grid convergence study (5 resolutions, N=300 to N=1500) that takes ~20 minutes.
+Set `RUN_CONVERGENCE = False` at the top of that cell to skip it during normal runs.

 ## Physics

 The simulation solves the 2D linear shallow-water equations using the